 As David Newman says, “Email has an ability many channels don’t: creating valuable, personal touches – at scale”.
 And when it comes to Travel Agencies & Services industry, according to Email Metrics Benchmark Study it receives 56.7% email open rate, highest amongst other 17 industries included in the study.

-1. Promotional Email
+1. Welcome Email

-2. Welcome Email
+2. Promotional Email

 4. Pre-arrival Email

-You might not have seen an immediate impact of this on booking numbers but will certainly make more customers to be loyal and visit you frequently.
+You might not see an immediate impact of this on booking numbers but will certainly make more customers to be loyal and visit your website frequently.
 It’s these little things that matter & count!

-So what you can do now?
+So what else can you do?

 Travel industry newsletters run the gamut when it comes to email design.
-Don’t miss out any opportunities to gain customer feedback with a questionnaire and an incentive to book a trip again.
+Don’t miss out any opportunity to gain customer feedback with a questionnaire and an incentive to book a trip again.
 Travel industry is dab hand at all this as they know the value of customer feedback and testimonials.

 - Establish yourself as the travel expert when you send out professional newsletters filled with travel tips.